 Our work with governments

-Over the past 2 years Declan Conway and Peter Lloyd-Sherlock have been seconded part-time to DFID as a Senior Research Fellows.
+Peter Lloyd-Sherlock was seconded part-time to DFID as a Senior Research Fellows.
 Activities have included presentations at DFID Advisers' retreats on Climate and Environment, participating in research proposal planning and management meetings and preparing background papers used by DFID Policy and Research Division to guide research programme design.

 Who else uses our work?

 The ReDirect project (Reconciling Biodiversity and Development through Direct Payments for Conservation), led by Adrian Martin, has led to the establishment of payment for eco-system services (PES) on the Rwandan policy agenda.

 Vasudha Chhotray undertook a one-year intensive study on the long term trajectories of vulnerability and recovery in Orissa since the 1999 supercyclone, funded by the UNDP.
 The project findings were disseminated in 2 workshops which involved several senior government officials from the Orissa State Disaster Mitigation Authority (OSDMA) and the Departments of Panchayati Raj and Rural Development, the District Emergency Officers from the project's selected districts, representatives from 20 international NGOs working in Orissa in livelihoods and disaster preparedness, and the DFID regional representative.